uchile-robotics-forks/darknet_ros/README.md

 * **`/camera_reading`** ([sensor_msgs/Image])

     The camera measurements.
-    This topic can hear to the camera of Pepper, by setting: 'topic: /maqui/camera/front/image_raw' or a webcam from a computer by setting: 'topic: /usb_cam/image_raw'
+    This topic can hear to the camera of Pepper, by setting: `topic: /maqui/camera/front/image_raw` or a webcam from a computer by setting: `topic: /usb_cam/image_raw`

 #### Published Topics